Community-Engaged Learning Grant

 A description of the learning objectives and explanation of how student participation in the activities will contribute to the attainment of those objectives.

-- Include a budget for those activities that describes their total cost, specifies the amount you are requesting from this program to support those costs, and list the sources from which remaining expenses will be covered.
+A budget for those activities that describes their total cost, specifies the amount you are requesting from this program to support those costs, and the list of sources from which remaining expenses will be covered.

-> Experiential Learning: We aim to support activities that are well-integrated with the course’s learning objectives.
-To assess this, we look at the cogency of the proposal’s explanation of how the activity to be supported will contribute to the course’s learning objectives, and at the learning activities and assignments the instructor will use to help students reflect on and articulate the connections between the activity and the course material.
+Community-Engaged Learning: We aim to support activities that are well-integrated with the course’s learning objectives.
+To assess this, we look at the cogency of the proposal’s explanation of how the activity will contribute to the course’s learning objectives.
+We also consider the learning activities and assignments the instructor will use to help students reflect on and articulate the connections between community engagement and the course material.

 Disciplinary Breadth: The goal of this program is to support and encourage community-engaged learning throughout the College.
 As such, we will strive to distribute these grants widely -- across divisions and, where possible, across multiple departments within each division.
 Priority will be given to faculty and courses that have not previously received support; however, projects may be funded more than once.

 Sources of Support: We prefer to fund projects that will combine support from our program with support from other sources, such as department funds, and other grant opportunities both internal and external to UR.
 Proposals that can suggest longer-term strategies to ensure the sustainability of your project are preferred.